-In devices that have an ESN, a Bottom Boot device will have the 16-byte ESN at addresses 000000h-000007h in word mode (or 000000h-00000Fh in byte mode).
-In the Top Boot device the ESN will be at addresses 1FF000h-1FF007Fh in word mode (or addresses 3FE000h-3FE0FFh in byte mode).
+In devices that have an ESN, a Bottom Boot device will have the 16-byte ESN in the lowest addressable memory area at addresses 00000h-00007h in word mode (or 000000h-00000Fh in byte mode).
+In the Top Boot device the starting address of the ESN will be at the bottom of the lowest 8 Kbyte boot sector at addresses F8000h-F8007h in word mode (or 1F0000h-1F000Fh in byte mode).

 Customers may opt to have their code programmed by AMD through the AMD ExpressFlash service.
 AMD programs the customer's code, with or without the random ESN.
 The devices are then shipped from AMD's factory with the SecSi Sector permanently locked.
 Contact an AMD representative for details on using AMD's ExpressFlash service.